 This course is a traditional physical education course that focuses on a variety of activities, sports, and methods to improve and sustain physical fitness.
 Course requires the purchase of a PE uniform.

-Art Club – Once a week for a 2 hour session after school.
+Art Club – Twice a week on Monday and Wednesday for two 2 hour sessions after school.